Michael Siegel was born in Mexico

 his Computer Science and Mathematics studies at UC Berkeley to

 devote himself completely to art of painting.
-Michael has since

-and has received numerous awards at shows across the country.
+numerous awards at shows across the country.

 At the age of 24, Michael was featured in Southwest Art's "21